you scooped mouth, scraped tusk until it forgot its elephant, sanded a girl who'd never be allowed to swallow. atop your rafters

 out your best tunic, kiss your reflection, the only life in her gaze, and cross the wet fact of women laughing in the street outside my temple. you step

-over the bull opening its throat on my marble floors, gagging on coppery air. you kneel, a loose shaving at my altar, shame yourself asking, _give me a woman just like my statue_.
+over the bull opening its throat on my marble floors, gagging on coppery air. you kneel, a loose shaving at my altar, shame yourself asking, _give me one just like my statue._

 i watch the blood creep in rivulets toward your alabaster hands, and i laugh flame into my candles.

-at you. petrified. dusting off her eyelids—terrifying, your gentleness: a boy cleaning a gun while it fires. simpleton, you cannot have a lover without the meat. wake
+at you. petrified. dusting off her eyelids—terrifying, your gentleness: a boy cleaning a gun while it fires. idiot, you can't have a lover without the meat; her body

-up. she smells like yeast. you forgot bodies are just machines for morphing bread to heat. try, if you fucking must, to kiss her, but she's not a mirror anymore, pygmalion. she's a mouth sour with morning breath.
+is just a machine morphing milk to bile, yeast to bone. so try, if you fucking must, to kiss her, but she's not a mirror anymore, pygmalion. she's a mouth sour with morning breath.

-she detonates. you recoil. she's sweating on your silk. she's scratching her skin until it flakes. she's laughing at her stench, and she's full, to the brim, with teeth.
+look at her now without recoiling. she's sweating on your silk. she's scratching her skin to flakes. she's laughing at her stench, and she's full, to the brim, with teeth.